 Selected Research Articles

-- The authors found the PSA predicts well across all three outcomes—Failure to Appear (FTA), New Criminal Activity (NCA), and New Violent Criminal Activity (NVCA); its predictive abilities fall within what is considered good in the criminal justice field.
+- The PSA predicts well across all three outcomes—Failure to Appear (FTA), New Criminal Activity (NCA), and New Violent Criminal Activity (NVCA); its predictive abilities fall within what is considered good in the criminal justice field.

 - For NCA and NVCA, the PSA predicts equally well for black and white defendants.